Convert MD to FB2

 Why Convert Markdown to FB2?

 Converting Markdown to FB2 (FictionBook 2.0) transforms your plain text documents into XML-based ebooks optimized for the Russian-speaking ebook market and readers who prefer the semantic, open-standard FB2 format.
-This conversion is essential when you need to publish books for Russian e-readers like PocketBook, distribute through Russian ebook stores (LitRes, MyBook), or create well-structured ebooks with rich metadata that work seamlessly with FBReader, CoolReader, and other FB2-compatible reading applications popular in Russia, Ukraine, Belarus, and CIS countries.
+This conversion is essential when you need to publish books for Russian e-readers like PocketBook, distribute through Russian ebook stores such as LitRes and MyBook, or create well-structured ebooks with rich metadata that work seamlessly with FBReader, CoolReader, and other FB2-compatible reading applications popular across Russia, Ukraine, Belarus, and CIS countries.

 FB2 is the dominant ebook format in the Russian-speaking world, preferred by readers and publishers for its open XML structure and semantic approach to book markup.
-Unlike binary formats or presentation-focused ebooks, FB2 describes what each element *is* (chapter, title, author, annotation, citation, poem, verse) rather than how it looks.
+Unlike binary or presentation-focused formats, FB2 describes what each element is (chapter, title, author, annotation, citation, poem, verse) rather than how it looks.
 This semantic approach ensures perfect text reflow across different screen sizes, excellent search capabilities, automatic formatting based on reader preferences, and long-term archival quality.
-The format's XML structure is human-readable, making it easy to edit, validate, and process programmatically.
+The XML structure is human-readable, making it straightforward to edit, validate, and process programmatically.

 Converting Markdown to FB2 enables Russian authors, translators, and publishers to leverage Markdown's simple authoring experience while producing professional ebooks for the Russian market.
-Writers can draft books in Markdown using any text editor, version control their manuscripts with Git, collaborate using GitHub/GitLab, and then convert to FB2 for distribution.
-The resulting FB2 files can be further enhanced with detailed metadata, cover images, and genre classification using tools like Calibre or FB2Edit before uploading to Russian ebook platforms.
+Writers can draft books in Markdown using any text editor, version control their manuscripts with Git, collaborate using GitHub or GitLab, and then convert to FB2 for distribution.
+The resulting files can be enhanced with detailed metadata, cover images, and genre classification using tools like Calibre or FB2Edit before uploading to Russian ebook platforms.

 Key Benefits of Converting MD to FB2:

-- Russian Market Standard: Dominant format in Russia and CIS countries
+- Russian Market Standard: Dominant ebook format in Russia and CIS countries

-- Semantic XML Structure: Describes meaning, not appearance
+- Semantic XML Structure: Describes meaning and structure, not appearance

 - Perfect Cyrillic Support: Excellent UTF-8 handling for Russian text

-- Rich Metadata: Author, title, genre, translator, series, annotation
+- Rich Metadata: Author, title, genre, translator, series, and annotation

-- Poetry Markup: Specialized tags for verse and stanzas
+- Poetry Markup: Specialized tags for verse, stanzas, and poetry collections

 - Open Format: XML-based, human-readable, no proprietary lock-in